Bara7-Qusai/Predict-Bike-Sharing-Demand/Project/Predict-Bike-Sharing-Demand.md

 ### What was the top ranked model that performed?

+The best-performing model was WeightedEnsemble_L3, with a Kaggle score of 0.44957.
+It was built using data exploration and feature engineering without hyperparameter tuning

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?